Fats are good and necessary–the right kinds in appropriate amounts

 I have personally eaten a handful of nuts and one or two entire avocados, daily, for extended periods of time with absolutely no weight gain over my ideal weight.
 Good sources of fats should be kept to about 10 percent of total calories.
 This ratio is not difficult to achieve when you eat a wide variety of plant foods, focusing primarily on greens, vegetables, fruits, and legumes, in that order.
 Higher in fats, but good fats we should eat a small amount of every day, are nuts and seeds, avocado, olives, and coconut.
 Use unprocessed oils such as flax, olive, and palm or coconut oil minimally.

 Fact: Know the difference between good and bad fat, because fats are critical and necessary for a healthy life.
 Obsessively counting fat grams will not lead to health and leanness.
-Actively seek out adequate amounts of good dietary fat, including unprocessed, organic coconut oil (see my site for a link to the best price on the internet), extra virgin olive oil, and refrigerated, fresh flax oil.
+Actively seek out adequate amounts of good dietary fat, including unprocessed, organic coconut oil, extra virgin olive oil, and refrigerated, fresh flax oil.
 Eat high-fat whole plant foods like avocados and seeds and nuts of all varieties every day.
 Avoid “like the plague” fake fats like margarine, and shortening (and other hydrogenated fats such as rapeseed oil found in low-quality peanut butters), vegetable oils, and any processed oil.
 Avoid animal fats like lard or bacon grease as well.